ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 non_final_chunk = concat(sealed_chunk_len, sealed_chunk)
 ~~~

-The final chunk in a request uses an AAD of the string "final" (0x66696e616c)
+The final chunk in a request uses an AAD of the ASCII string "final" (0x66696e616c)
 and is prefixed with a zero length.

 ~~~